PatrickMatthiesen/game-programming-25/exercises/E00_introduction.md

 ## 00.1 Controlling a player
 Starting from the live-coded example, move the "player" on the screen using the APIs showcased during the lab:
 - read input/output from the WASD and move the "player" around
-- depending how you implemented the movement, it could be very smooth and noce or jagged and unnatural.
+- depending how you implemented the movement, it could be very smooth and nice, or jagged and unnatural.
 Think back the structure of the main loop and the input polling, how can you ensure smooth player movement?

 ## 00.2 Get Creative (optional)